md-127/clmd/2023-11-05-psi_changelog.md

 My purpose here,  is to have the the ability to save / recall this file from the github cloud from any device which runs the chrome browser so that I can retrace my steps from just about anywhere.

 **Be Warned** this repo is a public one and is theoretically _discoverable by just about anyone_.
 I tried to create a private repo too, but this app cannnot access anything from there.
+Maybe use `protectedtext.com` for such information (using matching handles)

 ![](https://i.imgur.com/ulYREJF.png)